 [A literary quickie for Valentine’s Day.]

 Duck Marston ran home and kissed his wife and patted his daughter’s head and asked them both: “Be Mine?”
 It was Valentine’s, that nasty holiday of love making, and despite all the chocolates and flowers Duck had brought, his women gave him little attention.
-The wife turned away so he kissed her by the ear, almost inhaling an orange ball of wax.
+The wife turned away so he kissed her by the ear, inhaling an orange grain of wax.
 His daughter took his pats like a surly dog and bit three of his fingers.
 The chocolates they threw away—“We’re dieting, remember?”
 The flowers went in compost.
 The girls were too disgusted by this desperate mewling man to explain that flowers were just twenty dollars to watch something die, and they already had front row seats—free of charge—to his life.

 [Click here for “A Few Valentine’s Day Literary Cards.”]